eclipse-opensovd/opensovd/docs/design/mvp.md

 Following use-cases shall be supported by the MVP.

-1. Read current and stored DTCs through the SOVD API, filtered by ECU/component.
+1. Read DTCs through the SOVD API.
-1. Report new faults from platform and app components via the Fault API and see them appear in SOVD.
+1. Report new faults from platform and app components via the Fault API and handle them in the DFM.
 1. Clear DTCs over SOVD.
 1. Reach an UDS ECU through the Classic Diagnostic Adapter, at least for read/clear DTC paths.
-1. Diagnostic service can be triggered via SOVD.
+1. A sample Diagnostic service can be triggered via SOVD (Diagnostic service = a function which can be triggered via SOVD).
 1. OPTIONAL: Retrieve ECU- and app-level metadata (HW revision, SW version) via SOVD.
 1. OPTIONAL: Read/write component configuration through SOVD, backed by the S-CORE configuration service.